SMKrizan/gen-readme/README.md

 [How to create a Professional README](./readme-guide.md)

 ## DESCRIPTION
-A command-line application that prompts the user for input about their GitHub repository project and generates a high-quality, professional README.md including project title and sections entitled: Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions.
+A command-line application that prompts the user for input about their GitHub repository project and generates a high-quality, professional README.md file.
+The generated readme will display the project title and sections entitled: Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions.

 WHEN I enter a description, installation instructions, usage information, contribution guidelines, and test instructions THEN this information is added to the sections of the README entitled Description, Installation, Usage, Contributing, and Tests